jackyzha0/jackyzha0.github.io/content/thoughts/hermeneutical injustice.md

 > The powerful tend to have appropriate understandings of their experiences ready to draw on as they make sense of their social experiences, whereas the powerless are more likely to find themselves having some social experiences through a glass darkly, with a best ill-fitting meanings to draw on in the effort to render them intelligible

 **Hermeneutical injustice** is a subcategory of [epistemic injustice](thoughts/epistemic%20injustice.md) wherein one has no labels/common terminology to describe or explain experiences to others.
-Historically has been applied in the context of exclusion of marginalized groups from activities which shape the language we use.
+Historically has been applied in the context of exclusion of marginalized groups from activities which shape the [[thoughts/language|language]] we use.

 Identity affects experience, and experience makes a difference in our judgment.